 Optional step is to add oil to a large skillet over medium heat and sear the meat a few minutes each side prior to adding the roast to the slow cooker.

 - Add roast, potatoes, and carrots to the slow cooker.
 Pour broth on top.

 - Season roast generously with steak seasoning.

 - Turn the Instant Pot to saute.
 Once hot, add the oil and beef.
 Brown beef on all sides, approximately 3-5 minutes per side.
 Remove roast from the pressure cooker.

-- Add 1/2 of the 1 cup of broth and deglaze the bottom by of the pressure cooker by scraping all the bits off off with a wooden spoon.
+- Add broth and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.
+Add roast.

 - Close lid and seal valve.
 Set high pressure and cook 40-80 minutes (see notes below).
 Natural release pressure 10 minutes, then quick release remaining pressure.

 - Add potatoes and carrots.
 Close lid and seal valve.
 Set high pressure and cook 5 minutes.
 Quick release pressure.

 Instant Pot cook time will depend on how big your roast is and how your pressure cooker heats.
 Estimate an average of 20 minutes per pound.
 If you’re using a frozen roast, average 30 minutes per pound.

 If you’re using a frozen roast, skip the searing/browning step.
 Add the roast to the pressure cooker, add seasoning & broth on top.